2008 Seattle Seahawks season: Week 10: at Miami Dolphins

 The Seahawks flew to Dolphin Stadium for a Week 10 interconference duel with the Miami Dolphins.
-In the first quarter, Seattle trailed early as Dolphins QB Chad Pennington completed a 39-yard TD pass to WR Ted Ginn Jr. In the second quarter, the Seahawks continued to trail as Miami unleashed another play from the infamous "Wildcat Offense", with RB Ronnie Brown handing the ball off to RB Ricky Williams, who then took the ball 51 yards for a touchdown.
-Seattle responded as DB Jordan Babineaux returned an interception 35 yards for a touchdown.
+In the first quarter, Seattle trailed early as Dolphins quarterback Chad Pennington completed a 39-yard touchdown pass to wide receiver Ted Ginn Jr. In the second quarter, the Seahawks continued to trail as Miami unleashed another play from the infamous "Wildcat Offense", with running back Ronnie Brown handing the ball off to running back Ricky Williams, who then took the ball 51 yards for a touchdown.
+Seattle responded as defensive back Jordan Babineaux returned an interception 35 yards for a touchdown.

 In the third quarter, the Seahawks drew closer as former Dolphins kicker Olindo Mare nailed a 37-yard and a 27-yard field goal.
-In the fourth quarter, the Dolphins answered with Brown getting a 16-yard TD run.
-Seattle tried to come back as QB Seneca Wallace completed a 3-yard TD pass to WR Koren Robinson.
+In the fourth quarter, the Dolphins answered with Brown getting a 16-yard touchdown run.
+Seattle tried to come back as quarterback Seneca Wallace completed a 3-yard touchdown pass to wide receiver Koren Robinson.
 However, Miami's defense prevented Wallace's 2-point conversion pass from working.

 With the loss, the Seahawks fell to 2–7.

 Week 11: vs. Arizona Cardinals

 Trying to snap a two-game skid, the Seahawks went home for a Week 11 NFC West duel with the Arizona Cardinals.
-For this game, QB Matt Hasselbeck finally recovered from his knee injury and was able to reclaim his starting role.
+For this game, quarterback Matt Hasselbeck finally recovered from his knee injury and was able to reclaim his starting role.

-In the first quarter, Seattle trailed early as Cardinals kicker Neil Rackers made a 38-yard field goal, along with RB J. J. Arrington getting a 4-yard TD run.
+In the first quarter, Seattle trailed early as Cardinals kicker Neil Rackers made a 38-yard field goal, along with running back J. J. Arrington getting a 4-yard touchdown run.
 In the second quarter, Arizona increased their lead as Rackers got a 48-yard field goal.
-The Seahawks got on the board as Hasselbeck completed a 13-yard TD pass to RB Maurice Morris.
+The Seahawks got on the board as Hasselbeck completed a 13-yard touchdown pass to running back Maurice Morris.
 The Cardinals closed out the half with Rackers making a 54-yard field goal.

-In the third quarter, Arizona increased its lead as Rackers nailed a 26-yard field goal, along with Warner completing a 6-yard TD pass to Arrington.
-Seattle tried to rally as RB T. J. Duckett got a 1-yard (with a failed 2-point conversion) and a 2-yard TD run.
+In the third quarter, Arizona increased its lead as Rackers nailed a 26-yard field goal, along with Warner completing a 6-yard touchdown pass to Arrington.
+Seattle tried to rally as running back T. J. Duckett got a 1-yard (with a failed 2-point conversion) and a 2-yard touchdown run.
 However, the Cardinals' defense prevented any possible comeback.

 With the loss, the Seahawks fell to 2–8.